TeYuanLiu/teyuanliu.github.io/content/blog/transport-layer-security.md

 But what if the attacker didn't change the message and instead replaced the bundle with the attacker's own bundle, in which the hash was generated using SHA256 as well?

 When the client receives the bundle and checks it, everything just looks good, however the entire bundle is not from the server but the attacker.
 This is a scenario which shows how important authentication is.
-No matter how much effort you put into data confidentiality or integrity, if the data itself is not authentic, it is just worthless.
+No matter how much effort we put into data confidentiality or integrity, if the data itself is not authentic, it is just worthless.

 ### Authentication